-As a new mom, staying home all day is not the best option.
+As a new mom, staying at home all day is not the best option.
 Getting out gives you confidence in your ability to do more things with your baby.
-Plus, it’s just so good for your mental well-being.
+Plus, the fresh air and exercise that hiking with your baby provides is just so good for your mental well-being.

-Best Hiking Carrier for Baby
+Best Baby Carrier for Hiking

 - How do you Choose the Best Baby Carrier for Hiking?